 John Jinkyu Vetrano

-John Vetrano is the practice leader on Wednesday evenings and also leads the Thursday evening book discussion group at GBZC.
+John Vetrano currently leads the Wednesday evening practice period at GBZC.
 He is also the registrar for non-residential sesshins.
 John has been practicing with the community for about 10 years.
 In his professional capacity he runs the Clinical Trials Pharmacies at Massachusetts General Hospital.
 John enjoys music and reading in his spare time.

 Other Community Leaders